Medical Device and IVD Registration and Approval in Vietnam

 Emergo has the expertise to help you navigate regulatory requirements and begin selling your device in Vietnam.

-Registration Routes in Vietnam
+Registration routes in Vietnam

-As of January 1, 2022, regulated medical devices and IVDs can only be marketed in Vietnam if they have a Marketing Authorization Code (MAC).
 The pathway to obtain a MAC is based on the classification of the device.
 The first step in the Vietnam regulatory process is therefore to determine the correct classification of your medical device.
 Based on the classification, the following regulatory pathways exist:

-- Applicants of all Class A and B medical devices and IVDs must submit a Declaration of Applied Standards application to the local/regional Department of Health where the applicant is established to obtain the MAC.
+• Applicants of all Class A and B medical devices and IVDs must submit a Declaration of Applied Standards application to the local/regional Department of Health where the applicant is established to obtain the MAC.

-- Applicants of Class C and D devices and IVDs must submit a Marketing Authorization Registration application to the Ministry of Health for review and approval to obtain the MAC.
+• Applicants of Class C and D devices and IVDs must submit a Marketing Authorization Registration application to the Ministry of Health for review and approval to obtain the MAC.

 Medical device classification in Vietnam